-To learn fundamental concepts in automata theory and formal languages including grammar, finite automation, regular expression, formal language, pushdown automation, Turing machine, and also computability and decidability.
-To study the properties of these models, and various rigorous techniques for analyzing and comparing them, using both formalism and examples.
+Introduction to fundamental concepts in automata theory and formal languages including grammar, finite automation, regular expression, formal language, pushdown automation, Turing machine, and an intro to computability and decidability.
+Study the properties of these models, and various rigorous techniques for analyzing and comparing them, using both formalism and examples.